SkywardApps/popcorn/docs/dotnet/DotNetTutorialInspectors.md

 # [Popcorn](../../README.md) > [Documentation](../Documentation.md) > [DotNet](DotNetDocumentation.md) > Tutorial: Inspectors

+We feel that it is important for developers to have the opportunity to inspect their Popcorn response objects in a consistent fashion so that they can format or process the responses according to the needs of their users.
+So with that we've extended "inspector" functionality to Popcorn users!
-We recognize that wrapping reponses in standard response objects, what we call an "inspector", is one of the easiest ways to make an API more user friendly and generally consumable.
-With that said, we've made an effort to expand our custom inspector options while also providing a default inspector object that we think will meet most (if not all) of your out of the box needs.
+An example of an "inspector" that we often use would be setting a standard response object wrapper to make an API easier to consume.
+While there are many ways an inspector could be used, we've made an effort to expand our custom inspector options while also providing a default inspector that we think will meet most (if not all) of your out of the box needs.

 This tutorial will walk you through the two ways of setting an inspector and briefly review how that changes your response results.